mebobby2/seven_concurrency_models/README.md

 This turns out to make little difference in practice because side effects are both very rare in idiomatic Clojure code and obvious when they do exist.
 There are a few simple rules about where side effects can safely appear, and as long as you follow those rules you’re unlikely to hit problems with evaluation order.

+### Shared Mutable State
+An **atom** allows you to make synchronous changes to a *single* value — synchronous because when swap! returns, the update has taken place.
+Updates to one atom are *not coordinated* with other updates.

+An **agent** allows you to make *asynchronous* changes to a *single* value — asynchronous because the update takes place after send returns.
+Updates to one agent are *not coordinated* with other updates.

+**Refs** allow you to make *synchronous*, *coordinated* changes to *multiple* values.

 # Building
 ## Java
 * Compile: *javac file.java*.
 This will generate a *.class* file.